photo courtesy Robin D'Arcy

 1953 - 2006

+This is CVM's tribute site to Doc Baily - an extraordinary artist, a beloved friend, and a major supporter of CVM in its early years.
+Biography.
+Other links below.

 Doc Baily died suddenly on April 20, 2006.
-CVM extends our deepest sympathies to his family and friends everywhere.
-This is our tribute site to Doc - an extraordinary artist, a beloved friend, and a major supporter of CVM.

 A memorial celebration was held in Los Angeles on June 24, 2006, at California Institute of the Art's Main Gallery, in Valencia, CA. Nearly 200 friends and family attended.
 Doc's VFX work was featured looped on 5 monitors, and his framed graphic art was displayed throughout the gallery.
-Speakers included John Nelson, Michael Scroggins, Jeremy Strick, Kevin Tod Haug, Ash Beck, Kenny Mirman, Cindy Keefer and others.
-Invitation to the Memorial (pdf)
+Speakers included Jeremy Strick, Kevin Tod Haug, John Nelson, Ash Beck, Kenny Mirman, Michael Scroggins, Cindy Keefer and others.
+Invitation to the Memorial (pdf).
+Above, buttons produced for the memorial.
+Richard Baily's artwork on display at the Memorial (photo courtesy Liza Simone).

 "my life fascinates me. i am held aloft by angels, even when they seem to have abandoned me." - Sept.
 2003